molML/14-3-3-bindsite/README.md

 # 14-3-3 BindSite

 Welcome to the official repository of 14-3-3 BindSite.
-The following steps will guide you how to reproduce the results of our study.
+The following steps will help you reproduce and use our study's results.

-[!INFO]
+> [!TIP]
-You can also use our web application to predict binding sites and conduct a virtual mutation study: [https://14-3-3-bindsite.streamlit.app](https://14-3-3-bindsite.streamlit.app/).
+> You can also use our web application to predict binding sites and conduct a virtual mutation study: [https://14-3-3-bindsite.streamlit.app](https://14-3-3-bindsite.streamlit.app/).

 ## Installation

-First download this codebase by the download button (on the top-right corner), or clone the repository with the following command, if you have git installed:
+First, download this codebase by the download button (on the top-right corner), or clone the repository with the following command, if you have git installed:

 ```bash
 git clone https://github.com/molML/14-3-3-bindsite.git